Updated: Jun 7

-Likewise, you can refer to the more in-depth article on screw configurations (Coming Soon!) if you would like to explore the more advanced makeups and customised threading & point in a screw.
+Likewise, you can refer to the more in-depth article on screw configurations (Coming Soon!) if you would like to explore the more advanced makeups and customized threading & point in a screw.

 Types of Screws

-Wood Screws, in their simplest form, are a single threaded screw type.
-These screws generally have a flat or oval head, utilising a smaller TPI and a more aggressive pitch.
+Wood Screws, in their simplest form, are a single-threaded screw type.
+These screws generally have a flat or oval head, utilizing a smaller TPI and a more aggressive pitch.

 Plastic Screws Coarse have sharply angled threads with round shanks to provide maximum holding strength with minimal stress.